-Best water guns & Super Soakers 2021: the list
+Best water guns and Super Soakers 2023: the list

 Sending a steady stream of water up to a satisfactory eight metres or so, this blaster should form the basis of your aqua unleashing arsenal.
 The pump action gets the flow in motion and with a generous two-litre capacity, targets will get wetter than the average washing machine rinse cycle.